How Much Does A Nose Piercings Cost? - Price Guide

 The typical nose piercing most people think of – the nostril piercing – is cheaper than many other nose piercings.
 You can expect a price tag of $25 to $70 for that service.

-So when you call or stop by a piercer’s shop, you’ll need to be very specific about which type of nose piercing you want done.
+With this in mind, when you call or stop by a piercer’s shop, you’ll need to be very specific about which type of nose piercing you want done.
 That will allow the piercer to give you the correct pricing for your procedure.

 Piercing shops routinely offer discounts or deals that can save you money.
 If you don’t see any deals advertised, don’t be shy – ask!
 That one simple question may end up saving you some money.
 If they aren’t offering any discounts, at least you tried.